Artifact: something deliberately designed by human beings to address a particular purpose

 Similarly, a person without that critical knowledge may need it at some point – perhaps unexpectedly – such as in a crisis situation, or when transitioning into a new position.
 Rather than have that person acquire the knowledge over a long, painful period of trial and error, it’s better to have a program in place for transferring and growing that knowledge by design, using a repeatable process.

-eKnowledge Library is an organized collection of e-bodies of knowledge; the collection as a whole is curated by one or more knowledge librarians; however, each individual e-body of knowledge typically has its own knowledge curator.
+eKnowledge Library: an organized collection of e-bodies of knowledge; the collection as a whole is curated by one or more knowledge librarians; however, each individual e-body of knowledge typically has its own knowledge curator.

-Information architecture is a discipline and a set of methods that aim to identify and organize information in a purposeful and service-oriented way.
+Information architecture: a discipline and a set of methods that aim to identify and organize information in a purposeful and service-oriented way.

-Knowledge curation is the capture, classification, organization, transfer, and management of individual, organizational, or community knowledge.
+Knowledge curation: the capture, classification, organization, transfer, and management of individual, organizational, or community knowledge.

-Ontology has many meanings, depending upon the context.
+Ontology: has many meanings, depending upon the context, or you might even say, depending upon the ontology!
 In the purest sense, as with most words ending with the suffix ology, it means the study of what is (derived from the Greek root onto, which means “being”).

 For the purposes of knowledge curation, we like the following definition: an ontology is a formal, explicit specification of a shared conceptualization.
-Conceptualization refers to an abstract model of some phenomenon in the world by having identified the relevant concepts of that phenomenon.
 Explicit means that the type of concepts used, and the constraints on their use are explicitly defined.
 Formal refers to the fact that the ontology should be machine–readable.
 Shared reflects the notion that an ontology captures consensual knowledge, that is, it is not private of some individual but accepted by a group.

-Semantic distance refers to the gap which arises when people with different perspectives or viewpoints think and talk differently about the same thing.
+Semantic distance: the gap which arises when people with different perspectives or viewpoints think and talk differently about the same thing.